 McCool Travel tip: D’Lo Water Park is about 30 miles southeast of Jackson along highway 49, which continues to Hattiesburg.
 Stop at D’Lo to see film scenes from O Brother, Where Art Thou? and imagine George Clooney’s pal being turned into a horny toad.

-Enjoy your drive to your next destination, whether you are headed west, north, south, or east, and I do hope this collection things to do in Jackson Mississippi helped you have a perfect day there.
+Enjoy your drive to your next destination, whether you are headed west, north, south, or east, and I do hope this collection of things to do in Jackson Mississippi helps you have a perfect day there.